Iterative Exploration-Driven Sparse SDP Clustering via Thompson Sampling: Iterative Block Coordinate Optimization Framework

-We now extend Algorithm~\ref{alg:known_cov} to the unknown covariance scenario by adapting the estimation idea proposed in \cite{fan_innovated_2016}.
-The major advantage of our estimation method is that it does not require estimating the full precision matrix $\boldsymbol{\Omega}^*$.
-The main idea is that, at the $t$th iteration, we form an estimate of $\tilde{\mathbf X}$ directly based on the current cluster assignments without estimating $\boldsymbol{\Omega}^*$, and then calculate the estimate $\hat S^t$ in \eqref{def:shat} using the estimated $\tilde{\mathbf X}$.

-The direct estimation of $\tilde{\mathbf X}$ is done via the Innovated Scalable Efficient Estimation (ISEE) procedure \citep{fan_innovated_2016}, originally developed for high-dimensional sparse precision matrix estimation.
-We modify it to selectively estimate only the required quantities for our algorithm, avoiding full precision matrix recovery, and use its theory to set the threshold for variable selection.
-Section~\ref{section:ISEE_summary} summarizes the ISEE procedure adapted as a subroutine in our method, followed by the full algorithm in Section~\ref{section:refined_thresholding}.
+We address the unknown covariance case by adopting a strategy that avoids estimating the full precision matrix $\boldsymbol{\Omega}^\ast$.
+At iteration $t$, we directly estimate the innovated data matrix $\widetilde{\mathbf{X}}$ using the current cluster labels $\hat{G}^{t-1}$.
+This estimate is then used in the reward step (Algorithm~\ref{alg:known_cov} or \ref{alg:tvs_step}) and the clustering block (Algorithm~\ref{alg:sdp_subroutine}).
+The direct estimation of $\widetilde{\mathbf X}$ is done via the Innovated Scalable Efficient Estimation (ISEE) procedure \citep{fan_innovated_2016}, a nodewise regression approach originally developed for high-dimensional sparse precision matrix estimation.
+We modify it to selectively estimate only the required quantities for $\texttt{SDPcluster}$ procedure (Algorithm \ref{alg:sdp_subroutine}), avoiding full precision matrix recovery.